agliznetsov/sputnik/README.md

 ### Data sources

-Currently sputnik can collect data from http endpoints.
+Currently sputnik can collect data from http endpoints and execute shell scripts.

 JEE containers like Jetty/Tomcat can be monitored using provided `metrics.war`.